-Since its establishment, the Peter Underwood Centre has been fortunate to have an Advisory Committee, led by Her Excellency Professor the Honourable Kate Warner AM, Governor of Tasmania.
+Since its establishment, the Peter Underwood Centre has been fortunate to have an Advisory Committee, led by the Governor of Tasmania.
+In 2021 we farewelled former Governor of Tasmania the Honourable Professor Kate Warner AM, who was a generous supporter and advocate of the Centre for its first seven years, and welcomed Tasmania’s 29th Governor, Her Excellency the Honourable Barbara Baker AC.

 Mrs Frances Underwood is Patron of the Centre.